wp-plugins/jm-twitter-cards/readme.txt

 == Changelog ==

+= 4.0 =
+* 16 Feb 2014
+* Improve home and post page settings
+* Add app install and deep linking especially if you want to add some iPhone, iPad and Android IDs (apps)
+* Add documentation as submenu
+* Update translation files and add pot files
+* Make documentation "translation-ready" (if you want to translate it, please keep the same name and add your language slug e.g `jm-tc-doc-es_ES.po`).
+* Documentation has its own translation file and text-domain.
+I think it's better than loading everything everywhere on the website.
+* To be done in the next updates :
+* Translate documentation in French.
+I'm still looking for volonteers to translate the plugin in other languages.
+* Find a better solution for home page / post page if possible

 = 3.9.1 =
 * 13 Feb 2014
 * Make warning message appear as HTML comments only for users that can publish posts (front-end)